International Songwriters Association (ISA) Songs And Songwriting • Songwriter Profiles

 Roger Nicholls

-In a career spanning sixty years, Roger's songs have been recorded by Frank Sinatra, the Carpenters, Barbra Streisand, Diana Ross, Petula Clark, Jackie DeShannon, Bobby Darin, Paul Anka, The Monkees his co-writing partner Paul Williams, and many many more.
+In a career spanning 60 years, Roger's songs were recorded by Frank Sinatra, The Carpenters, Barbra Streisand, Diana Ross, Petula Clark, Jackie DeShannon, Bobby Darin, Paul Anka and The Monkees.

 Troy Seals